 1.2.1 How Services work under Pandora FMS

-The basic monitoring in Pandora FMS consists of collecting metrics from different origins, representing them as monitors (modules).
+Basic monitoring in Pandora FMS consists of collecting metrics from different sources, representing them as monitors (modules).

-The monitoring in services allows us to group these modules, so that, playing with certain margins based on the accumulation of failures, we can monitor groups of different types of elements and their relationship in a larger and general service.
+Service monitoring allows to group these modules, so that, toying with certain ranges based on the accumulation of failures, groups of different types of elements and their relationship in a larger and general service can be monitored.

-In short, service monitoring allows us to check the status of a global service.
-We will be able to know if our service is being provided normally (green), degraded (yellow) or if we are not providing the service (red).
+In short, service monitoring allows to check the status of a global service.
+You will be able to know if our service is being provided normally (green), degraded (yellow) or if you are not providing the service altogether (red).

-To better understand what service monitoring is all about, let's give a small example.
+To better understand what service monitoring is all about, let us give a small example.

-Suppose we want to monitor our web application, which we have balanced through a series of redundant elements.
-The infrastructure on which our application is based could consist of the following elements:
+Suppose you want to monitor a web application, which you have balanced through a series of redundant elements.
+The infrastructure on which the application is based on could consist of the following elements: